The Rules of the Game: Plot

 Aviator André Jurieux lands at Le Bourget Airfield outside Paris after crossing the Atlantic in his plane.
 He is greeted by his friend Octave, who tells André that Christine – the Austrian-French noblewoman André loves – has not come to greet him.
 André is heartbroken.
 When a radio reporter comes to broadcast André's first words upon landing, he explains his sorrow and denounces Christine.
 She is listening to the broadcast in her Paris apartment while attended by her maid, Lisette.
 Christine has been married to Robert, Marquis de la Chesnaye for three years.
 For two years, Lisette has been married to Schumacher – the gamekeeper at Robert's country estate, La Colinière in Sologne – but she is more devoted to Christine than to her husband.
 Christine's past relationship with André is openly known by her husband, her maid and their friend Octave.
 After Christine and Robert playfully discuss André's emotional display and pledge devotion to one another, Robert excuses himself to make a telephone call.
 He arranges to meet his mistress Geneviève the next morning.

 At Geneviève's apartment, Robert says he must end their relationship but invites her to join them for a weekend retreat to La Colinière.
 Christine also invites her niece, Jackie.
 Later, Octave induces Robert to invite André to the estate as well.
 They joke that André and Geneviève will begin a relationship, thereby solving everyone's problems.
 At the estate, Schumacher is policing the grounds and trying to eliminate rabbits.
 Marceau – a poacher – sneaks onto the estate to retrieve a rabbit caught in a snare.
 Before Marceau can escape, Schumacher catches him and begins to escort him from the property when Robert demands to know what is happening.
 Marceau explains that he can catch rabbits and Robert hires him as a servant.
 Once inside the house, Marceau flirts with Lisette.
-The assembled guests go on a hunt led by Schumacher, who resents Marceau.
+The next morning the assembled guests go on a hunt led by Schumacher.
 On the way back to La Colinière's castle, Robert tells Geneviève that he no longer loves her.
-Geneviève wants to pack up and leave but Christine persuades her to stay.
+Geneviève unwillingly accepts but demands a kiss from Robert as a farewell, something that Christine accidentally sees while looking through a monocular.
+Because of this, later when Geneviève wants to pack up and leave Christine confronts her but persuades her to stay because this will make Robert pay less attention to Christine while André is present.